iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.1.1/report.md

 > I've read some of the reviews and some are mentioning being alerted if exposed.
 That would only happen if you were near someone who was infected, had the app, and followed through to report.
 There's many ways you could be exposed without being alerted at all.
 The app may have an impact and if many many people used it the impact could be significant.
 But maybe not.<br> :date: __2020-12-06 03:10:14__

-> Kinda cringe<br> :date: __2020-12-02 21:59:16__

-> While this app is a decent idea, my fear is that it could do more harm than good by giving people a false sense of safety.
-The problem is that some people will rely on the exposure report exclusively and not realize they've been exposed.
-This is because so few people install the app and even if someone does test positive it takes active action to register that fact.<br> :date: __2020-12-01 21:35:25__

-> The app does not let you specify if you have had and recovered from the virus.
-I had it in October and have since recovered.<br> :date: __2020-11-25 15:44:32__

-> So how do we add a covid test result?
-My saliva test results (negative) did not have a verification code emailed with the test results either within the email or the PDF.<br> :date: __2020-11-24 18:36:34__

 #### 2-star reviews